ronkok/Hurmet/docs/Root-Finding.md

 ## Root Finding

-For finding roots of a function, ¢` f `.
+Here, you can find three Hurmet functions for finding roots of a function, ¢` f `.

 Bisection method